The VCGLR has commenced the sixth review of the casino operator and licence.

 For media enquiries, please contact email@example.com or telephone

-The closing date for submissions is 21 September 2017.
+Submissions to the review have now closed.
+The closing date for submissions was 21 September 2017.

 Suitable person is not specifically defined under the Casino Control Act 1991, but includes consideration of matters relevant to the grant of a casino licence, such as whether the casino operator and its associates are of good repute, financially stable and have sufficient business ability to maintain a successful casino.